-Luckily, there are plenty of dog-safe products on the market to treat dry, irritated skin.
-From dog-specific salves to grocery store staples, it’s never been easier to find something that works for your dog.
+Luckily, there are plenty of dog-safe products on the market to treat dry, itchy skin.
+From dog-specific salves to grocery store staples, it’s never been easier to find a solution for your dog’s skin problems.
 Read on for some of our favorite treatments for dry dog skin!
 These are lotions you can feel safe putting on your dog anytime.

 From the makers of the popular lip balm (and lots of other body care products) comes this dogs-only lotion made to soothe dry, cracked noses and paws.
 With soothing olive oil and antioxidant rosemary, it helps repair your dog’s dry skin.
 As a bonus, it has a light, pleasant scent that won’t irritate you or your dog.Buy Now on Amazon

 This 100% organic paw balm packs dog-friendly ingredients like coconut oil, beeswax, shea butter, aloe, vitamin E, rosemary seed extract, and lavender oil.
 The natural ingredients mean a little lick won’t hurt.
 Massage a bit onto your dog’s dry, cracked paws, and let the healing begin!Buy Now on Amazon

 Loaded with all-natural moisturizing coconut, hempseed, and olive oils, this ointment also contains manuka honey, long touted for its healing properties in humans and dogs alike.
 Use it to treat itchy paws in spring, chapped ears in winter, and minor abrasions all year long.Buy Now on Amazon

 Coconut oil is one of nature’s safest, most effective moisturizers.
 Humans have been using it for generations to soothe dry skin and hair, and it’s just as useful for dogs!
 As a topical moisturizer, a little bit goes a long way massaged into dry doggy skin.
 But it’s even more effective as part of their diet, boosting the immune system and improving skin and coat health from the inside out.
 Click here for more on the benefits of coconut oil for dogs.Buy Now on Amazon